-Finishing and submitting time sheets seem like a simple task to do.
-Yet, most employees timesheet management pose a perennial challenge for businesses offering technical and professional services whether they are due daily, weekly or monthly.
+Finishing and submitting timesheets seems like a simple task to do.
+Yet, most employee timesheet management poses a challenge for businesses, whether they are due daily, weekly or monthly.

 Timesheets are very important aspect of the delivery process for professional services organizations for two major reasons:

 - They help businesses determine whether resources are being allocated appropriately and are yielding positive returns.

 - They enable organizations to provide a comprehensive invoice and report to show clients that they are getting the resources they paid for.

 If timesheets are important to any business, shouldn’t the time management procedures be of utmost importance to how you manage your business?

 Honestly, nobody likes timesheets!
 Nevertheless, the inevitable effects of poor timesheet management include:

 - Late timesheets that impact cash flow with clients and customers.

 - Inaccurate timesheets which will affect due payments to your employees.